 28. Frozen meatballs

-Frozen meatballs are great products to keep in the fridge.
-From spaghetti with meatballs and meatball subs to meatball soup, there are so many recipes you can make it with.
-While you can make your meatballs from scratch, preparing frozen ones can save you during hectic nights.
+Frozen meatballs are great products to keep in the freezer.
+From spaghetti with meatballs and meatball subs to meatball soup, there are so many recipes you can make with them.
+While you can make your meatballs from scratch, preparing frozen ones can save you time on hectic nights.

 29.Tortillas

-Tortillas are also our favorite pantry items.
+Tortillas are also one of our favorite pantry items.
 Besides the fact that you can freeze them, extending their shelf life, they are also super versatile.
-We love making tacos with ground meat, cheap veggies, and toppings with tortillas.
-Other options include traditional Mexican fares like burritos, fajitas, breakfast wraps, and tortilla soup.
+We love making tacos with tortillas, filling them with ground meat, cheap veggies, and toppings.
+Other options include traditional Mexican fare like burritos, fajitas, breakfast wraps, and tortilla soup.

 30. Carrots

-When it comes to fresh veggies, carrots are always top of mind.
+When it comes to fresh veggies, carrots are always on my mind.
 Carrots have a long shelf life and can easily extend any meal at a low price.
 You can shred carrots, mash them, bake them with chicken, or add them to soups, stews, and casseroles.

 31. Potatoes

-Like carrots, potatoes are also cheap and shelf stable.
+Like carrots, potatoes are also cheap and shelf-stable.
 Potatoes can be turned into mojos, hash browns, and fries.
-Potatoes are also great ingredients to add to soups and stews and are often used as a side dish to complement meat-based dinners.
+Potatoes are also a great ingredient to add to soups and stews and are often used as a side dish to complement meat-based dinners.

 32. Bouillion Paste